 The exhibits at the Immigration Museum will give you the necessary context to understand the importance of the immigration phenomenon in the United States and its impact on the present of the country.

-During your visit I recommend that you do not overlook them and spend some time with them because all exhibits are presented in a didactic and entertaining way with explanatory panels, infographics, videos and photographs.
-Whether you go with children or if you are not a fan of museums, I assure you that you will have a very entertaining time.
+During the visit I recommend that you do not overlook them and spend some time with them because all the exhibits are presented in a didactic and entertaining way with explanatory panels, infographics, videos and photographs.
+Whether you go with children or if you are not a big fan of museums, I assure you that you will have a very entertaining time.

 Sections of the Immigration Museum

-In the first section is the Journeys: the Peopling of America 1550-1890 exhibit that addresses immigration from colonial times to Ellis Island Customs House.
+- In the first section is the exhibition Journeys: the Peopling of America 1550-1890, which deals with immigration from colonial times to Ellis Island customs.

-In the second section through The Ellis Island Experience 1890- 1954 is the stage of the great waves of immigration to the country through the exhibitions "Peak Immigration Years" and "Through America's Gate".
-You will see what the admission process was like, the requirements to be met and their role in the construction of what is now America.
+- In the second section through The Ellis Island Experience 1890- 1954 is the stage of the great waves of immigration to the country through the exhibitions "Peak Immigration Years" and "Through America's Gate".
+You will see what the admission process was like, the requirements to be met and their role in building what is now America.

-Something that will catch your attention during your visit to Ellis Island is to see the collections housed in the Immigration Museum about the events that took place here a little more than a century ago.
+Something that will really catch your attention during your visit to Ellis Island is to see the collections that the Immigration Museum holds about the events that took place here a little over a century ago.

-Strolling through its halls you will see a multitude of real personal items that these people brought with them from their countries of origin (such as photographs, letters, passports, inspection cards, boat tickets, suitcases, etc.) that help us to reconstruct their stories and understand the multicultural roots of the United States from the very place where it all began.
-It is a fascinating experience not to be missed!
+Strolling through its halls you will see a multitude of actual personal items that these people brought with them from their countries of origin (such as photographs, letters, passports, inspection cards, boat tickets, suitcases, etc.) that help us reconstruct their stories and understand the multicultural roots of the United States from the very place where it all began.
+It's a fascinating experience not to be missed!

-Treasures From Home: because of the emotional content this exhibit presents as it is made up of many of the objects that these families brought with them from their home countries and to which they attached a personal value great enough not to leave behind: bibles and prayer books, family documents and photographs, china, traditional costumes, and much more.
+- Treasures From Home: for the emotional content this exhibit presents as it is made up of many of the objects that these families brought with them from their home countries and to which they attached a personal value great enough not to leave behind: bibles and prayer books, family documents and photographs, china, traditional costumes and much more.
 All of these things were donated to the National Park Service by the families who came to the country.

-Outside the Immigration Museum and overlooking the Lower Manhattan skyline you will find the so-called Wall of Honor, a memorial where the names of thousands of immigrants who came to Ellis Island in search of a better future and who contributed to the rise of the United States are engraved.
+Outside the Immigration Museum and overlooking the skyline of Lower Manhattan you will find the Wall of Honor, a memorial where the names of thousands of immigrants who came to Ellis Island looking for a better future and who contributed to build the United States are engraved.